CodingClubUC3M/codingclubuc3m.netlify.com/content/talk/2019-01-22/index.md

 authors = ["Juan Miguel Marín Diazaraque"]

 abstract = "Stan is a probabilistic programming language for specifying statistical models.
-Stan provides full Bayesian inference for continuous-variable models through Markov chain Monte Carlo methods such as the No-U-Turn sampler, an adaptive form of Hamiltonian Monte Carlo sampling.
+Stan provides full Bayesian inference for continuous-variable models through Markov Chain Monte Carlo methods such as the No-U-Turn sampler, an adaptive form of Hamiltonian Monte Carlo sampling.
 Penalized maximum likelihood estimates are calculated using optimization methods such as the limited memory Broyden-Fletcher-Goldfarb-Shanno algorithm.
 Stan can be called through R using the `rstan` package, and through Python using the `pystan` package.
 Both interfaces support sampling and optimization-based inference with diagnostics and posterior analysis.
 In this talk it is shown a brief glance about the main properties of Stan.
 It is shown, also a couple of examples: first one related with a simple Bernoulli model and second one, about a Lotka-Volterra model based on ordinary differential equations."

 event = "Tutorial"
-event_url = ""
+event_url = "/post/2019-01-22"
 event_form = "https://goo.gl/forms/ABjVgafSKr0Kn2G03"

 location = "**Room 7.3.J06**.
 Campus de Leganés, Av. de la Universidad, 30, 28911 Leganés, Madrid, Spain."